samtmorgan/random-star-wars-quotes/README.md

 ## Flick through random Star Wars quotes

-This project is part of the free code camp course.
+This project quite old now and was built as  part of the free code camp course.
 It is built with React and React-Bootstrap.

 ## Getting started